vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/introduction.md

 Each instruction utilizes a row of the execution trace matrix, also known as a "step" of the zkEVM.

-## zkProver

 The executor is part of the **zkProver**, which is the core component of the Polygon zkEVM.
-The following Figure shows, at a high level, the interaction of the zkProver with the other components of the solution, which are the Node and the Database (DB):
+The following figure shows, at a high level, the interaction of the zkProver with the other components of the solution, which are the Node and the Database (DB):

 ![Prover high level](figures/intro-zkprv-and-node.png)